realkinja/TanImproved/README.md

 # TancraftPE
-TancraftPE discord bot for TancraftPE Minecraft server , for future reference.
+TancraftPE discord bot for TancraftPE Network , for future reference.